01-edu/public/subjects/java/projects/sharpen-it/README.md

 ### Instructions

 You have to download this [Environment](./env.zip), then you will find two folders, one for Jenkins and another for SonarQube.
-Your goals finish up all the messing configurations and make the environment functional
+Your goal is to finish the given infrastructure and make the environment functional and compliant with the below requirements.

 #### Jenkins